silx-kit/h5web/CONTRIBUTING.md

 The build process of`@h5web/h5wasm` is also the same as the lib's, but since the package does not include any styles, `vite build` does not generate a `style.css` file and there's not `build:css` script.

+Finally, since `@h5web/shared` is not a published package, it does not need to be built with Vite.
+However, its types do need to be built with `tsc` so that other packages can inline them in their own `dist/index.d.ts`.

 ## Code quality